-This warranty does not cover the following:
+This warranty does not cover the following repairs and equipment:

 Normal Wear

 Products with mechanical and electrical components need periodic parts and service to perform well.
 This warranty does not cover repair when normal use has exhausted the life of a part or the equipment as a whole.